-Albuquerque Visitation Disputes
+Albuquerque Visitation Attorney

 When it concerns family law issues such as child custody in Albuquerque, the default legal position in a case involving children is joint legal custody, in which each parent has equal authority over decisions to be made on behalf of their children.